Retirement Spending Smile or Lumpy Expenses?

 Statistics, however, are misleading because ‘the industry’ wants you to be scared enough to buy Long-Term Care insurance.
 Statements like “70% need long-term care at some point in their life” are absurd!
 This is the percentage of folks needing some service during their lifetime.
 A much smaller proportion of people get through the 90-day elimination period and begin accessing insurance benefits.

-I don’t like hybrid insurance either.
+I’m not too fond of hybrid insurance, either.
 Most folks with lumpy long-term care costs can use these as tax deductions, allowing tax-free withdrawals of pre-tax money.
 This concept is difficult, and the insurance salespeople haven’t figured it out yet.

 Housing